Frequently Asked Questions About Sunscreen Bands

 Q: Can I wear the band for more than one day?

-A: No. The band is designed to work once per day.
-However, the band will work for a full day.
+A: No. The band is designed to only measure your dose of sun exposure per day.
+However, the band will work for a full day if you are using your sunscreen properly.
 It has a memory and will measure the UV radiation throughout

 Q: What if I do NOT put sunscreen on the band?

 A:This is not recommended since the band is calibrated to work with SPF 15 and above.
 It is not advised to go outside in intense sun for more than 15 minutes in the summer without sunscreen and proper protection.
 Without sunscreen, the band's color progression will move much more quickly, and could give a false reading.